AzureCosmosDB/hackathon-content/README.md

 - How to deliver a hackathon
 - Coaching best practices
 - Coach's guides for each hackathon
-- Technical resources to prepare for eaach hackathon challenge
+- Technical resources to prepare for each hackathon challenge

 ## Where to begin